The Problem

 - Incomplete audit trails for operator actions

-- Delays identified only after the fact
+- Delays surfaced only after the fact, without real-time intervention

 - Off-the-shelf LIMS could not support workflow complexity